A good nights sleep.

 We all deserve it yet sometimes so few of us actually get to experience it.

 The reasons are innumerable to why you can’t seem to sleep at night, ranging from overthinking and physical discomfort/tensions to disturbing noises that you can’t reconcile with, like for example your partners incessant snoring.
-(Lord help you if the latter is the case, as this article will most likely not address how to soundproof your noisy partner).
+(Heavens help you if the latter is the case, as this article will most likely not address how to soundproof your noisy partner).

 Now, there are many ways to cancel and block out noise and the concept of soundproofing ones home seems to be a growing trend.
 Which isn’t too surprising considering the mess we’ve created for ourselves on this world with all these machines and technological inventions buzzing around all around us.